Fantasy (Mariah Carey song): Critical reception

-Upon its release, "Fantasy" garnered acclaim from contemporary music critics.
+Upon its release, "Fantasy" garnered acclaim from contemporary music critics, who praised her songwriting and use of sampling.
+They commended her for exploring genres beyond the pop ballads she had become known for at the time.
 Bill Lamb from About.com was very positive on the song, calling it "truly inspiring" and a "career high water mark" for Carey.
-Stephen Thomas Erlewine from AllMusic also praised the song, saying "Carey continues to perfect her craft and that she has earned her status as an R&B/pop diva."
+Stephen Thomas Erlewine from AllMusic also complimented it, saying "Carey continues to perfect her craft and that she has earned her status as an R&B/pop diva."
+A reviewer from Music & Media stated that "it's got more swing than anything she has done before."
 Stephen Holden from The New York Times gave the song praise, writing "with 'Fantasy', Ms. Carey glides confidently into the territory where gospel-flavored pop-soul meets light hip-hop and recorded some of the most gorgeously spun choral music to be found on a contemporary album."
 Additionally, he claimed "Fantasy" held some of the album's best moments, writing "she continues to make pop music as deliciously enticing as the best moments of "Fantasy".
 Slant Magazine ranked the song at number sixty on their "Best Singles of the '90s" list, writing it is "escapism perfected, [a] summer bubblegum gem with a sweet, flawless vocal line driven by a diva in her prime."
+Mark Frith from Smash Hits said it "was such a brilliant, original, clever record that many people are going to have high hopes for the LP."
+Another Smash Hits editor, Mark Sutherland, was negative, giving "Fantasy" two out of five, writing, "Unfortunately, it is also the 43rd Mariah Carey single in history to be Not Very Good At All."